Termite

 1. Fresh frass clusters in concentrated areas along termite travel paths, signaling active infestations that require immediate pest control.

-2. Aged frass tends to be more dispersed and weathered, suggesting inactive or abandoned termite colonies.
+2. Aged frass tends to be more dispersed and weathered, suggesting inactive or abandoned termite colonies — though a professional termite inspection is still recommended to confirm.

-3. You’ll notice fresh droppings have a cleaner, more defined shape compared to older, deteriorated pellets that may have lost their original form.
+3. Fresh droppings have a cleaner, more defined shape compared to older, deteriorated pellets that may have lost their six-sided form — and may resemble coffee grounds or coarse sawdust once aged.

 Active Nesting Warning Signs